johnosbb/Artificial-intelligence/IOT/preventative_maintenance/markdown/embeddedAI.md

 A high precision score indicates that our model is good at minimizing false positives — when it predicts a positive class, it is correct about 91.78% of the time.

 Precision is just one piece of the overall performance evaluation puzzle.
-Depending on the nature of our problem, ywe might also want to look at metrics like recall, F1 score, or the confusion matrix to get a more comprehensive understanding of how well our model is performing, especially if the dataset is imbalanced.
+Depending on the nature of our problem, we might also want to look at metrics like recall, F1 score, or the confusion matrix to get a more comprehensive understanding of how well our model is performing, especially if the dataset is imbalanced.

+## Using an LSTM Model to Mitigate Variability

+A Long Short-Term Memory (LSTM) model is a type of recurrent neural network (RNN) architecture designed to capture and remember long-term dependencies in sequential data.
+LSTMs were introduced by Hochreiter and Schmidhuber in 1997 and have since become a popular choice for various tasks involving sequential or time-series data.
+The benefit of using this model is that unlike the previously used sequential model, the LSTM model can mitigate variability and signal oscillation by focusing on longer term dependencies in the data.